DuneAT/wanikani-gatekeeper-obsidian/README.md

 - Fetches your available WaniKani reviews via API.
 - Displays a modal popup to complete reviews before using Obsidian.
 - Color-coded headers for radicals, kanji, and vocabulary.
-- Confetti celebration when all reviews are complete.
+- Confetti celebration when all reviews are complete or goal is reached.
 - Emergency exit option with `Ctrl + Alt + W` or `Esc`.
 - Tracks incorrect answers and submits them back to WaniKani automatically to follow up with SRS system.
 - Fully customizable in settings:
   - API token
   - Min reviews required
   - Header colors for radicals, kanji, and vocabulary
+  - Goal number of today's reviews
 ---

 ## Installation